heremaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
-> Property Search is available in spaces with fewer than 15,000 features by default.
-For spaces larger than 15,000 features, a limited number will be indexed.
+> Property Search is available in spaces with fewer than 10,000 features by default.
+For spaces larger than 10,000 features, a limited number will be indexed.
 To access more, you'll need a Data Hub Add-on license, [learn more about Data Hub Add-on features here](datahub_add-on.md).

 ##### Property Filters

 You can use `show -p` or `--prop` to filter the properties that are returned by the Data Hub API.
-This is useful when your features have a large number of properties, and you only need to return some of them along with with the geometry.
+This is useful when your features have a large number of properties, and you only need to return some of them along with the geometry.

 ```console
 here xyz show -p p.property1,p.property2 -w
 ```

-> #### Note
->
-> This feature requires access to  Data Hub Add-on Services.
-Learn more about [Data Hub Add-on](datahub_add-on.md) features here.

 ##### Spatial Search